Useful Tips for Visiting Amsterdam to Avoid a Disaster

 IMPORTANT: Never buy any drugs or weed on the street.
 Not only the cops are everywhere, but there were many incidents with faulty drugs being sold around the city.

-If you’re traveling to the Netherlands to see the tulips during the tulip season (April-June), remember that tulips aren’t actually in Amsterdam!
+Remember that tulips aren’t actually in Amsterdam, it’s about 50 minutes away by train and bus (or bike)!
 That said, neither is Madurodam, so if you want to see those places save at least half a day for each attraction.

-Don’t be that tourist that stays just visits Amsterdam.
+Don’t be that tourist who stays just visits Amsterdam.
 Many tourists just get stuck in the center and miss the surrounding neighborhoods and the country itself.

 There are many spots that you can see on a day trip, or if you want to experience a more authentic spot than touristy Amsterdam and see how locals live you might want to spend a night in smaller towns like Haarlem, Leiden, Delft or Utrecht.